pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 ---
 title: "Learning a New Programming Language After 8 Years of Experience"
-date: "2025-08-18"
+date: "2025-08-30"
-excerpt: "I've been programming professionaly for over 8 years.
-I've limited myself to mainly PHP and JavaScript.
-How could I after all these years learn a new language?"
+excerpt: "I've been programming professionally for over 8 years, programming was my hobby, but somewhere along the way I started losing my passion.
+Sticking to PHP and JavaScript made my work feel repetitive, like I was stuck in an infinite loop, repeating the same patterns.
+I want to go back to the beginning.
+Back to when I was exciting of learning something new.
+I want a fresh start.
+I want to learn a new language.
+But how?"
 ---

+For the past 8 years, programming has been my profission, but it started as a hobby, that I was passionated about.
 For a few months, maybe years, I started losing my passion for programming.
 What used to be really exciting had become just a regular job, doing the same tasks over and over.
 I missed how excited I felt when I first started learning.

-I miss those times when something finally made sense, or when I would work on a problem for hours but it felt like no time had passed at all.
-The fun of figuring things out was gone, it now became a repetitive task.
+I miss those times when a concept finally made sense, or when I would work on a problem for hours, but it felt like a minute.
+The fun of figuring things out was gone.
+PHP and JavaScript is so confortable to me that now programming had become a repetitive task.
+I was rebuilding things in the same pattern over and over.

-I want to bring back my passion.
-But how could I do that?
-I think I need to go back to the start.
+I want to bring back the passion I once hard.
+I think I need to go back to the beginning.
 I need to learn something new.
-I've been programming professionaly for over 8 years.
-I've limited myself to mainly PHP and JavaScript.
-How could I after all these years learn a new language?
+But how could I learn a new language?

 ## They all look the same